Support for all New Yorkers

 Benefits and housing

-On September 2, 2021, New York extended the residential eviction moratorium.
-For more information and resources, including the NYC Tenant Resource Portal which helps renters access free tools to help prevent evictions, visit the Mayor’s Office to Protect Tenants.
+- For information and resources, including the NYC Tenant Resource Portal which helps renters access free tools to help prevent evictions, visit the Mayor’s Office to Protect Tenants

-For low-income New Yorkers in imminent risk of entering the New York City shelter system who want to remain stably housed in their communities, Homebase can help you make a personalized plan to overcome an immediate housing crisis and achieve housing stability.
-During the COVID-19 pandemic, services are conducted by phone.
+- For low-income New Yorkers in imminent risk of entering the New York City shelter system who want to remain stably housed in their communities, Homebase can help you make a personalized plan to overcome an immediate housing crisis and achieve housing stability

 How you can help